 Trend line is a commonly used term in technical analysis.
 Knowledge of a trendline is an essential step for trading or investing in stock markets.
-Every market participant must know what is a Trend line and how to use it.
+Every market participant must know what a trend line is and how to use it.

 Trend lines are very easy to use in trading.
 It should be the first thing you do when you draw a technical chart of a stock.
 Though a very simple tool, they add much strength to your trading plan.

-What is a Trend Line ?
+Understand What a Trend Line is

-To have a Trend line, you should join either only low points or high points.
+To have a trend line, you should join either only low points or high points.
 Do not join lows to highs.

-Trend lines may of several types like Linear, Exponential, Polynomial, Moving Average or Logarithmic.
-We shall talk only of Linear Trend line only as it is most commonly used by the trader and is more accurate in predicting the future prices.
+Trend lines may of several types like linear, exponential, polynomial, moving average or logarithmic.
+We shall talk only of linear trend line only as it is most commonly used by the trader and is more accurate in predicting the future prices.

 How To Draw Trend Lines ?

-For an up trending security or stock, we join the lowest points made by the stock.
-An up trending stock makes higher highs and higher lows.
-So, a Trend line with upward trajectory is created.
-It can be used to buy a stock at appropriate price in an up trending stock.
+For an up-trending security or stock, we join the lowest points made by the stock.
+An up-trending stock makes higher highs and higher lows.
+So, a trend line with upward trajectory is created.
+It can be used to buy a stock at appropriate price in an up-trending stock.

 You see whenever prices retrace after moving higher, they continue to bounce from the trendline.
 So, we can take a trade by buying the security when it comes closer to the trendline in anticipation that prices will rise again.

 We will be riding the trend till our targets are met or the security closes below the trend.
 That is when the closing price of the security is below the trend line in a trading session.
-Thus, trend line act as support for a security and the stock moves higher, support also moves higher and so moves your stop loss.
+Thus, they act as support for a security and the stock moves higher, support also moves higher and so moves your stop loss.

-We discussed above that we can use Trend Line for initiating a trade.
+We discussed above that we can use trend line for initiating a trade.
 Let us take the example of a stock in the image below.
 The stock was consolidating in a small trading range.
-We draw a Trend Line joining the highs of that trading range.
+We draw a trend Line joining the highs of that trading range.

 Whenever, there is a breakout, you can initiate a long trade.
-Generally, it is assumed that the breakout is more meaningful if the stock is able to close above the Trend Line and with more than average trading volumes.
-But you can take a trade for intraday trading if there is fresh breakout from the trend Line.
+Generally, it is assumed that the breakout is more meaningful if the stock is able to close above the trend Line and with more than average trading volumes.
+But you can take a trade for intraday trading if there is fresh breakout from the trend line.